 The Group relies on bank borrowings as a significant source of liquidity.
-As of December 31, 2021 and 2020, the Group had available unutilized bank loan facilities set out in (c) below.
+As of December 31, 2022 and 2021, the Group had available unutilized bank loan facilities set out in (b) below.

 a) Liquidity and interest risk rate table for non-derivative financial liabilities